On Forum Acusticum 2014 in Krakow, Poland, we presented the contribution

 Schultz, F.; Spors, S. (2014): “On the Frequency Response Variation of Sound Field Synthesis using Linear Arrays”.
 In Fortschritte der Akustik: Tagungsband d.
 40. DAGA, Oldenburg.

-Please feel free to download the slides of our talk to the corresponding paper
+Please feel free to download a white paper on the topic and the slides of our talk to the corresponding paper

 Schultz, F.; Rettberg, T.; Spors, S. (2014): “On Spatial-Aliasing-Free Sound Field Reproduction using Infinite Line Source Arrays”.
 In Proc. of 136th Aud.
 Eng.
 Soc.
 Conv., Berlin. #9078.